leahshizuru/bioinformatic_notebook/2022-JULY-Myriopathes_ulex_annotation.md

 ![Myriopathes ulex](M_ulex_it1.jpg)

+**Methods:**
+1. scp results from QUAST (report.pdf) to local to assess quality of SPAdes assembly.
+2. Re-evaluate annotations that were given via "Live Annotate & Predict" and compare these to Mitos2 output.
-**Methods:** scp results from QUAST (report.pdf) to local to assess quality of SPAdes assembly.
-Instead of selecting one contig from the SPAdes assembly try mapping trimmed reads to reference genomes (*M. japonica* and *Tanacetipathes thamnea* (JX45649.1)).
+3. Instead of selecting one contig from the SPAdes assembly try mapping trimmed reads to reference genomes (*M. japonica* (NC_027667) and *Tanacetipathes thamnea* (NC_046843.1)).